 2. Improve running posture

 Engaging your core means that the muscles around the center of your body – not just your abs but around your sides and back – are doing their job to stabilize you while you more actively move your arms and legs, reducing unnecessary movement up and down and from side to side as you run.
-This makes your running form more efficient and you should find that the immediate result is that you start to run that bit faster just from this one change in posture and muscle engagement.
+This makes you more efficient when you run, and you’re probably closer to having proper running form this way – you should find that the immediate result is that you start to run that bit faster just from this one change in posture and muscle engagement.

 If you feel your back could do with being massaged and reducing in tension, then the Chirp Wheel is another great gadget to have at home to help relax your back.
 In order to build strength, the muscles shouldn’t be overly tight or in spasm, so having a way to relax your back at home (which is way better than using a foam roller) is useful.

-3. Think about your footfall and stride length
+3. Think about your running footfall and stride length

 Having an efficient cadence and modest stride length rather than over-striding was a key way I reduced my propensity to suffer from shin splints and other running injuries (resulting from the strain of running downhill, in particular).
 It also really helps to think about HOW your feet land on the ground, as this will help determine whether you should try shortening (or for some people, perhaps lengthening) your stride length, at least on certain terrains.
 It’s well-documented that for most people, as was the case with me, landing gently with your midfoot is much better for your body than heel-striking or landing on the balls of your feet, so this is what I concentrate on doing.

-Also – wearing the right running shoes can really help make a difference to how your run in terms of stride length and footfall.
+Also – wearing the right running shoes can really help make a difference to how your run in terms of stride length and footfall which can in turn help you run with good running form.
 Generally, a more minimal shoe with a lower drop from heel-to-toe will encourage a more efficient, natural running style than a chunkier, more cushioned shoe.
-However, a more minimal shoe will generally offer less foot protection and, depending on how and where you run, may not be enough.
-Personally I like something in the middle, with a drop of 4mm-8mm and some cushioning in the sole, especially for runs of more than an hour where my tired feet may appreciate the extra padding and more forgiving shoe.
+However, a more minimal running shoe will generally offer less foot protection and, depending on how and where you run, may not be enough.
+Personally I like something in the middle, with a drop of 4mm-8mm and some cushioning in the sole, especially for runs of more than an hour where my tired feet may appreciate the extra padding in a more forgiving running shoe.

-If you are curious to know more about the different types of trail running shoes and our list of the best available right now, head over to our ultimate guide to trail running shoes.
+If you are curious to know more about what to look for in a trail running shoe, the different types of trail running shoes and our list of the best available right now, head over to our ultimate guide to trail running shoes.

 4. Don’t do the twist – get in the right planes of motion

 When I am running I think about how my arms and legs move in terms of ‘planes of motion’.
 What I mean by that is that I don’t want to be twisting my hips, knees, torso or shoulders and have much (if any) rotation across my body.
 Those limbs need to move like a steam train!
-That’s what I visualize when I’m thinking about improving this aspect of my running form.
+That’s what I visualize when I’m working towards moving with good running form.

 If you prefer to visualize something more exciting than a steam train, then how about the cartoon ‘Road Runner’ (meeep meeep!)?
 While he doesn’t have arms, his legs move efficiently in one plane of motion and he also has great hip extension.